LucaCanali/Miscellaneous/Performance_Testing/Spark_CPU_memory_load_testkit/README.md

 # CPU and memory-intensive load testing kit using Apache Spark
 This folder contains code and examples of a tool designed for conducting CPU and CPU-to-memory bandwidth load testing.
-The workload is implemented in Python using PySpark and is designed to be CPU- and memory-intensive.
+The workload is implemented using PySpark and is designed to be CPU- and memory-intensive.
 It involves executing a Spark job that reads a large Parquet table in parallel, utilizing a user-defined number of parallel workers.
 The primary output of the tool is the measurement of the job execution time, which is recorded as a function of the number of parallel workers employed.
 Running the program in full mode initiates a range of tests and generates a CSV file that contains the recorded values.